wtoivo/RM2-F2F-quali-book/book/02-topic-guide.Rmd

 ## Group Agreement and Task Allocation

 We appreciate that group work can be challenging and we want to support you to have an enjoyable and educational group work experience.
 To that end, we would like each group to create a group agreement that all members sign.
 The purpose of this is for the group to come together and establish common ground and rules that each of the group members is committed to.
-You will also be asked to allocate tasks, firstly for the group proposal (in Week 2, alongside the Group Agreement) and then for the Focus Group **(in Week X).**
+You will also be asked to allocate tasks, firstly for the group proposal (in Week 2, alongside the Group Agreement) and then for the Focus Group in Week 5.

 ### Group Agreement (Lab 2)